The Homeowner’s Ultimate Guide to Frozen Pipes

 Apply Direct Heat

-This shouldn’t be a problem if your frozen pipe is exposed.
+Relatively, the thawing process shouldn’t be a problem if the specific pipe is exposed.
 However, if the frozen pipe you have located is inside the wall, you would first need to expose it.
 For frozen pipes inside dry walls, this step is a last resort and should only be done if (1) you’re sure about where the frozen pipe is and (2) you really cannot get in touch with an expert plumber.